 AHCMC contracts with consultants who are recognized specialists in their fields to manage discreet programs and provide key services.
 With the assistance of our consulting staff, AHCMC maintains an active public art program, a vibrant arts education program and is undertaking the development of a web-based multimedia exhibition on the folk and traditional arts of Montgomery County.

 Interns provide invaluable support for the many programs presented by AHCMC.

 Board Treasurer; Chair, Finance Committee

 Chair, Audit Committee

-Chair, Governance Committee
+Chair, Grants Committee

 Senior Program Officer, William J. and Dorothy K. O'Neill Foundation

 Corporation for National and Community Service

 Director of Grants and Sponsored Programs